mauricegift/free-proxies/README.md

+then silence that connection pool logs
+Also make it commit readme.md everytime its committing so readme.md update it well so It will display total valid proxies committed at that time current readme:
 # free-proxies
 Free to use working and validated **http**, **socks4** and **socks5** proxies that gets updated every 30 mins/1hr depending on my server's load balancing